Previewing the Mariners in spring training: Infielders

 As for Segura, he sees himself as a shortstop who was simply forced by circumstances last season to shift to second base.
 Fair enough.
 He played shortstop exclusively over the previous three-plus seasons at Milwaukee.

 Even so, scouts often say Segura lacks the range desired from a shortstop.
-It’s also worth noting that the Angels, under Dipoto and Servais, played Segura more often at second base in the minors before trading him in 2012 to Milwaukee.
+It’s also worth noting that the Angels played Segura more often at second base in the minors before trading him in 2012 to Milwaukee.

 Advanced metrics offer a more upbeat assessment: Segura graded out at plus-24 in runs saved from 2013-15 while ranking among the top five National League shortstops each year in range factor.